 - Teach sitting across from the other person.
 That way the hands are somewhat “mirrored”

 - Teach sitting next to the other person in front of a mirror.
 This produces the same “mirrored” effect.

 - Demonstrate the stitches with the students preferred hand.
 This is what I do most often.
 I am not fast at crocheting right handed, and my tension isn’t as nice, but I can do enough to show the students if they need to see it right handed.
 Remember, they are brand new beginners and they will not notice the imperfections that you see.

 - Above all-remember that you are teaching their hands to do the work.
 I demonstrate just a little bit but most of my teaching is instructing my students where their hook should go.
 I probably only crochet about 5% of the total class time.

-Like almost everything in life, teaching crochet can be rewarding and challenging all at the same time.
+Like almost everything in life, when you teach crochet classes it can be rewarding and challenging all at the same time.
 Most of the time I love it and sometimes it’s tough!
 Thank you for sticking around with me through my ramblings-I hope you have found it helpful, inspiring and/or informative.

 And THERE.
 YOU.
 GO.
 Phew!
-You have now officially completed my unofficial “How To Teach Crochet” tutorial :) If you do decide to teach, come back here and share your experiences with me!
+You have now officially completed my unofficial “How To Teach Crochet Classes” tutorial.
+If you do decide to teach, come back here and share your experiences with me!
 I am always looking for new methods, advice and tricks!